FabioChiodini/ProjectSpawntck/README.md

 ## NOTES ON using GCP

 To use this script (and let it interact with Google Cloud platform) **Install the GCE SDK** on your AMI image (install and configure the SDK in the context of the ec2-user user):
+- [Optional if Python2 is installed] export CLOUDSDK_PYTHON=python2.7
 - curl https://sdk.cloud.google.com | bash
 - exec -l $SHELL
 - gcloud init (this will start an interactive setup/configuration)